Tom Howard/Margaret Reid Poetry Contest

-If your entry wins any cash prize, you agree to give both John H. Reid and Winning Writers a nonexclusive license to publish your work online.
+If your entry wins any cash prize, you agree to give Winning Writers a nonexclusive license to publish your work online.
 This includes possible publication in one or more ebooks, with attribution.
 From time to time, selected winning entries may also be published in printed collections.
-If you win a prize, we may ask you for permission to include your entry in one of these books.
+If you win a prize and we wish to publish your work in print, we will ask you for permission to include your entry in one of these books.
 You may accept or decline this invitation as you choose.
 Your entry will not be published in print without your consent, and you retain all other rights.
 You are free, for example, to publish your work in print or online elsewhere, and to enter it into other contests, whether or not you win a prize in this contest.

-John Howard Reid has won first prizes and other awards in prestigious literary events.
-A former journalist and magazine editor, he has published several historical novels, a collection of poetry, a guide to winning literary contests, and over fifty books of film criticism and movie history.
-See his work at Lulu.
-He lives in Wyong, Australia.
-Mr. Reid is assisted by Dee C. Konrad.
-A leading educator and published author, Mrs. Konrad was Associate Professor in the English faculty of Barat College of DePaul University, and served as Dean of Liberal Arts and Sciences for the year 2000-2001.
+Contest founder John Howard Reid (d.
+2018) won first prizes and other awards in prestigious literary events.
+A journalist and magazine editor, he published several historical novels, a collection of poetry, a guide to winning literary contests, and over fifty books of film criticism and movie history.
+For several years, Mr. Reid was assisted by Dee C. Konrad, a former Associate Professor in the English faculty of Barat College of DePaul University and Dean of Liberal Arts and Sciences.

 If you have questions, please email them to firstname.lastname@example.org.